 As technology has improved, many of us have moved from those old film-using cameras to digital cameras and phones.
-However, that doesn’t mean those old cameras have disappeared.
+However, that doesn’t mean those old cameras have to be disappeared.
 You may find that you still have one or more floating around in closets, boxes or in the attic.

 Donate It to a Charity